chbasani/Synapse-HandsOn-QuickStart/README.md

 https://github.com/chbasani/Synapse-HandsOn-QuickStart/wiki/Power-BI

 ----------------------------------------------------------------------------------------------------
+(  Refer to the help documents in this folder : https://github.com/chbasani/Synapse-HandsOn-QuickStart/tree/master/HelpDocs

-( The same content as the above weblinks is in two docx format files Synapse Demo Hands-on 1 & Synapse Demo Hands-on 2 .
+The same content as the above weblinks is in two docx files: Synapse Demo Hands-on 1 & Synapse Demo Hands-on 2 .
-You can click the document links , download the raw document.
-Follow step by step directions in the document.)
+You can click the document links -> download the raw document -> Follow step by step directions in the document.)

 You can see more documents in the file list above.
 4. Synapse Demo Hands-on 1.docx